Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 # General Testing

-- After site was ran through w3 validators, the site was tested for functionality.
+- After the site was put through w3 validators, the site was tested for functionality.
-- Functionality testing involved ensuring all links were active, that all user submission worked, displays worked correctly
+- Functionality testing involved ensuring all links were active, that all user submissions worked and displays worked correctly
-- Testing also involved general lay-out testing of alternate design choices before the ones used were settled upon
+- Testing also involved general layout testing of alternate design choices before the ones used were settled upon
 - The Site was Manually tested to ensure all Warning signs, Rules, Instructions etc. displayed correctly (see Images Above for Displays)
 - The Site was tested to ensure User Input had the desired effect in Usernames (Correct Warning), Answers Correct and Incorrect were displayed correctly and Reveal Answers/Time out displayed the Answers (See Images above for Displays)
-- The Site was tested using numbers, symbols, spaces, less than 3 letters and more than 10 letters in the Username input field to ensure the correct warninig was given
+- The Site was tested using numbers, symbols, spaces, less than 3 letters and more than 10 letters in the Username input field to ensure the correct warning was given
-- The site was tested by selecting Zero Categories and more than Five Categories to ensure correct warning was displayed.
+- The site was tested by selecting Zero Categories and more than Five Categories to ensure the correct warning was displayed.
 - The site was tested to ensure that the Categories gave the correct corresponding questions of that category
-- The site was tested to ensure the score was measured correctly and that once an answer was revealed the answer was no longet "Clickable"
+- The site was tested to ensure the score was measured correctly and that once an answer was revealed the answer was no longer "Clickable"
-- The Site was tested by putting in a false Fetch URL to ensure that the warning and the fall back questions were loaded
+- The Site was tested by putting in a false Fetch URL to ensure that the warning and the fallback questions were loaded
-#### The Site was tested both through GitHub and on the deployed site [Online Quiz](https://forgottenit.github.io/Quiz-Project/index.html) on different screen sizes to ensure Media Queries and Animations worked correctly
+#### The Site was tested both through GitHub and on the deployed site [Online Quiz](https://forgottenit.github.io/Quiz-Project/index.html) with different screen sizes to ensure Media Queries and Animations worked correctly

 # Deployment
-Following writing the code then commiting and pushing to GitHub, this project was deployed using GitHub by the following steps.
+Following writing the code, then committing and pushing to GitHub, this project was deployed using GitHub by the following steps.
--	Navigate to the repository on github and click 'Settings'.
+-	Navigate to the repository on GitHub and click 'Settings'.
 -	Then select 'Pages' on the side navigation.
 -	Select the 'None' dropdown, and then click 'master'.
 -	Click on the 'Save' button.
 #### Now the website is now live on  [Online Quiz](https://forgottenit.github.io/Quiz-Project/index.html)
--	If any changes are required, they can be done, commited and pushed to GitHub and the changes will be updated.
+-	If any changes are required, they can be done, committed and pushed to GitHub and the changes will be updated.
 #### The GitHub Link is [GitHub Quiz](https://github.com/Forgottenit/Quiz-Project)